tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 ## CELERY, CELERY BEAT AND REDIS
 As this project was the final segment of my General Assembly course, I was quite keen to impliment a relatively complex technology that was not touched apon at all during the course.
 Using Celery was a great opportunity for me to challenge myself in this sense and it also doubled as a good opportunity for me to practice Python which was only briefly touched upon during the course when learning the Django framework.

-I wanted to to use Celery to run 2 tasks:
+I wanted to use Celery to run 2 tasks:
 * To run through each user, and for each of their properties, by searching for the property's current mortgage and letting agreement (if they exist), determine the rent income or void payments, the mortgage payment and the letting fee, and update the users capital with the respective income or expenditure.
 * To run through all the current letting agreements and if the property is void, run a chance orientated algorithm in which if the random number generated is over a certain value it changes the 'void' value of that particular let to 'False'.
 This in real terms is the finding of a tenant.
 One of the functionalities I wanted to implement was having the choice of letting agent which affected the likelihood of finding a tenant.
 This was achieved by each letting agreement having a grade of 'A', 'B' or 'C' which is chosen on the front-end by the user.
 A feature I wanted to implement which I unfortunately wasn't able to achieve in the timeframe was to have certain events that set a fixed void period.
 For example, home improvements that would make the property inhabitable for a few months.
 This was planned for in the data structure but unfortunately not implemented on the front end.